Elena23/VRL-Tutorials/first-plugin.md

 ###2.
 Initialize a git repository for the project local and push it to github:###

- Open the Terminal on your computer and write:
+ Open the Terminal on your computer and write the address of your project in NetBeans, for example:

 		cd NetBeansProjects/Test-VRL-Tut-Plugin-01
-// it means that you go to the directory where your plugin is located, the Adress you can see in NetBeans in Project Properties;
+// it means that you go to the directory where your plugin is located, you can see the address in NetBeans in Project Properties;

 ![git-init][]